-According to NHS England (NHS - Who is considered a Carer) A carer has been defined as "anyone, including children and adults, who looks after a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction and cannot cope without their support.
+According to NHS England (NHS - Who is considered a Carer) a carer has been defined as "anyone, including children and adults who looks after a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction and cannot cope without their support.
 The care they give is unpaid".
-It is important to bear in mind that care can be provided in different settings for example in supported living accommodation, nursing and residential care homes and this care can be practical or emotional.
-This strategy acknowledges that although this group of carers do not provide daily direct care and support to their relative or friend, they do provide care in various other ways which contributes to the overall wellbeing of the cared for person.

-Throughout this strategy the term 'carers' covers all carers including Young carers.
+Throughout this strategy term 'Carers' covers all carers including young carers.